Back to Education Center

 The Brush Buster Rotary Brush Mower is the next step up for customers who want more versatility, especially when working across uneven or rugged terrain.

 Its standout feature is the automatic Float-n-Tilt™ system, which allows the deck to follow the contours of the ground for a smoother, more consistent cut.
-The combination of the floating deck, rear roller, and centered linkage helps the mower cut evenly across changing terrain while still maintaining the strength needed to cut brush, weeds, grass, thickets, and smaller trees.

 • Uneven terrain